How to Check Your Instagram Messages

 - Repeat the process as many times as you want.

-Note that you can only send a group message to people that you follow.
-You can send a DM to anyone, but you can’t include random users in your group chat.
+Note that you can only send a group message to people you follow.
+You can DM anyone except random users in your group chat.

 Here are more answers to your frequently asked questions.